 3. Check formatting, add structure

-A blog post is not a novel.
+Writing blog content is not like writing a novel.
 You have one chance of grabbing – and keeping – people’s attention.
-And nothing will loose you your audience faster than a post with a lot of text without structure.
+And nothing will lose you your audience faster than a post with a lot of text without structure.

 People like to skim online content.
-You need some sub headlines as eye-catchers, images to break up the text and keep the attention high.
+You have to consider this when writing a blog post.
+You need some sub-headlines as eye-catchers, images to break up the text and keep the attention high.

-Use paragraphs and headlines.
-The easier it is for people to skim your post, the more of your post they will read and the more they will take away from it.
+Use paragraphs, headlines, and subheadings.
+The easier it is for people to skim your post, the more of your post they will read, and the more they will take away from it.

 Text without structure is hard to read.
 Don’t make it hard for your audience to read your posts!